 National Mortgage Rates

 Utah Mortgage Rates Quick Facts

-Housing prices in Utah’s mortgage market are on the rise as demand for Utah homes outpaces supply.
-Utah mortgage rates are similar to the rates in the rest of the country.
-2016 Utah mortgage rates are on average lower than 2015 Utah mortgage rates.
+Housing prices in Utah’s mortgage market are on the rise as demand for Utah homes is outpacing supply.
+Overall, Utah mortgage rates are similar to the rates in the rest of the country.

 Utah Historic Mortgage Rates*

 *The FHFA stopped reporting new data in 2018.

 Demand is currently high in the Utah mortgage market.
 Housing prices are on the rise in the state, which means you may not want to delay shopping for a Utah home.

 Just two Utah counties have conforming loan limits that are above the $647,200 limit that’s standard in most U.S. counties.
 They are are Summit and Wasatch counties.
 The fact that these conforming limits are higher tells you that home prices in the aforementioned counties are more expensive than other areas in the state.
 Any loan that exceeds the conforming loan limit is a jumbo loan and generally comes with a higher interest rate.

 |County||Conforming Limit||FHA Limit|